Policy Statement on the Accounting and Measurement of Workforce and Continuing Education

 course, module, or Special Topics course that aligns to the appropriate KCTCS program for each specific audience.
 These courses will be held to the same standards

-(such as faculty credentials, faculty approval of the course, etc.) required by SACS
+(such as faculty credentials, faculty approval of the course, etc.) required by SACSCOC

 - BIT 197 & 199